 (5) The name of any political party recognized under RSA 652:11, unless written consent is obtained from the authorized representative of the political organization

 Additionally, New Hampshire statutes prohibit the use of the term "farmer's market" except under certain conditions.

 For additional details, see the New Hampshire statutes on Trade Names.

 If you plan to do business in the state of New Hampshire, but your company was not formed in New Hampshire, you will often need to obtain Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

 Like many other states, New Hampshire’s state statutes specify some example activities that do not constitute doing business in the state, and typically do not require Foreign Qualification:

 The following activities, among others, do not constitute transacting business in New Hampshire:

 New Hampshire Business Corporation Act, Chapter 293-A

-Keep in mind that even if the state of New Hampshire does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+You should also keep in mind that even if the state does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.